Compulsion (1959 film): Awards and nominations

-Related
+Related works

 Compulsion was one of four films Richard Fleischer directed that dramatized real-life murder cases.
-The others were The Girl in the Red Velvet Swing (1955), based on the 1906 murder case involving model and actress Evelyn Nesbit, The Boston Strangler (1968), based on the Boston Strangler case and Albert DeSalvo, and 10 Rillington Place (1971), based on John Christie and Timothy Evans.
+The others were The Girl in the Red Velvet Swing (1955), based on the 1906 murder case involving model and actress Evelyn Nesbit; The Boston Strangler (1968), based on the Boston Strangler case and Albert DeSalvo; and 10 Rillington Place (1971), based on John Christie and Timothy Evans.